JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-upgrade-app.md

 ## Update Android and iOS apps

-You've already updated the API of the shared module by adding the `suspend` modifier to the `greeting()` function.
-Now you need to update native (iOS, Android) parts of the project, so they can properly handle the result of calling the `greeting()` function.
+You've already updated the API of the shared module by adding the `suspend` modifier to the `greet()` function.
+Now you need to update native (iOS, Android) parts of the project, so they can properly handle the result of calling the `greet()` function.

 ### Android app

-As both the shared module and the Android application are written in Kotlin, using shared code from Android is
+As both the shared module and the Android application are written in Kotlin, using shared code from Android is straightforward.
-straightforward:

-1. Add the `kotlinx.coroutines` library to the Android application by adding a line in the `build.gradle.kts` in the `androidApp` folder:

-    ```kotlin
-    dependencies {
-        // ..
-        implementation("org.jetbrains.kotlinx:kotlinx-coroutines-android:%coroutinesVersion%")
-    }
-    ```

-2. Synchronize the Gradle files by clicking **Sync Now** in the notification.
-3. In `androidApp/src/main/java`, locate the `MainActivity.kt` file and update the following class replacing previous implementation:
+1. In `androidApp/src/main/java`, locate the `MainActivity.kt` file and update the following class replacing previous implementation:

    ```kotlin
    import androidx.compose.runtime.*